 Question 20.
 Does the company assure its welfare scheme to a prescribed standard?
 Rationale Farm assurance schemes provide frameworks and auditing for managing farm animals, including their health and welfare, provenance and the legal compliance of the systems used.
 They can also play an important role in promoting higher welfare standards.
 Where species-specific legislation exists, schemes should ensure that minimum legislative standards are met and preferably schemes should lift the standards above the minimum.
-Where there is no species-specific legislation, assurance standards are increasingly
+Where there is no species-specific legislation, assurance standards are increasingly animals used or processed are not awarded points.

-No assurance standard specified.
+animals affected.
+Companies that report on the total number of animals affected but do not put this number into context of the total number of important for protecting welfare.
+For retailers and wholesalers, this quest applies to all own-brand products. ion Scoring No assurance standard specified.
 0 100% of products audited to basic farm assurance (or equivalent company) standard.
 2 100% of products audited to a combination of a basic farm assurance (or equivalent company) standard and a higher welfare assurance (or company equivalent standard).
 4 100% of products audited to higher welfare (or company equivalent) assurance standard.
-10 (Max Score 10) For the purposes of this question, we assess farm assurance schemes either providing a basic or higher standard of animal welfare.
-Higher welfare schemes include indoor and outdoor (free range, organic) production systems. requirements for welfare and so contribute relatively little to enhance welfare.
-In general, these involve yearly inspections by an independ body.
-Examples of standards which provide basic farm assurance (typically within a wider quality context) include: Assured British Meat Scheme; Aquaculture Standards Council (ASC); Best Aquaculture Practice (BAP); Certification de Conformité de Produits; Global Standards; FMI Animal Welfare Standards; GLOBALG.A.P.; North American Meat Institute; Red Tractor Farm Assurance Scheme (stand production), VPF (Viande de Porc Française).
-Farming systems that provide for behavioural freedom without compromising health can be described as having higher welfare potential.
-Whilst it is essential to set high standards through input requirements, it is also important to monitor welfare outcomes (such mortality, disease, lameness, injuries and the occurrence of normal c abnormal behaviours) to assess the overall performance of the syste Examples of higher welfare schemes include: Animal Welfare Approv AEBEA levels A, B, C (France), Better Animal Welfare (Denmark); Bete Leven; Certified Humane; European Organic Certification; Global Ar Partnership (GAP 5-Step); KRAV; Neuland; Soil Association Organic; RSPCA Assured; Red Tractor Enhanced Welfare and Free-range; Lab Rouge (for poultry, but not pigs).
-Companies may have developed their own higher welfare standard that they audit their suppliers against.
-Where this is the case, we nee clear description of how the company standard compares to the relevant basic or higher welfare assurance standards outlined above order for points to be awarded. ed ent dard dard as ind m. ved; er himal el ls d a 100% of products audited to a combination of a basic farm assurance (or equivalent company) standard and a higher welfare assurance (or company equivalent standard).
-100% of products audited to higher welfare (or company equivalent) assurance standard.
-(Max Score 10) For the purposes of this question, we assess farm assurance schemes either providing a basic or higher standard of animal welfare.
-Higher welfare schemes include indoor and outdoor (free range, organic) production systems.
-Basic farm assurance standards typically do not go beyond legislativ requirements for welfare and so contribute relatively little to enhance welfare.
-In general, these involve yearly inspections by an independibody.
-Examples of standards which provide basic farm assurance (typically within a wider quality context) include: Assured British Meat Scheme: Aquaculture Standards Council (ASC): Best Aquaculture Practice (BAP); Certification de Conformité de Produits; Global Standards; FMI Animal Welfare Standards; GLOBALG.A.P.; North American Meat Institute; Red Tractor Farm Assurance Scheme (stand production), VPF (Viande de Porc Française).
-Farming systems that provide for behavioural freedom without compromising health can be described as having higher welfare potential.
-Whilst it is essential to set high standards through input requirements, it is also important to monitor welfare outcomes (such mortality, disease, lameness, injuries and the occurrence of normal abnormal behaviours) to assess the overall performance of the syste Examples of higher welfare schemes include: Animal Welfare Approx AEBEA levels A, B, C (France), Better Animal Welfare (Denmark); Bete Leven; Certified Humane; European Organic Certification; Global Ar Partnership (GAP 5-Step); KRAV; Neuland; Soil Association Organic; RSPCA Assured; Red Tractor Enhanced Welfare and Free-range; Lab Rouge (for poultry, but not pigs).
-Companies may have developed their own higher welfare standards threy audit their they will typically not receive any point, unless they provide a clear description of the farm animal welfare requirements of such standards.
+10 (Max Score 10) Explanatory Notes For the purposes of this question, we assess farm assurance schemes either providing a basic or higher standard of animal welfare.
+Highe welfare schemes include indoor and outdoor (free range, organic) production systems.
+Basic farm assurance standards typically do not go beyond legislative requirements for welfare and so contribute relatively little to enhance welfare.
+In general, these involve yearly inspections by an independence body.
+Examples of standards which provide basic farm assurance (typically within a wider quality context) include: Assured British Mean Scheme; Aquaculture Standards Council (ASC); Best Aquaculture Practice (BAP); Certification de Conformité de Produits; Global Standards; FMI Animal Welfare Standards; GLOBALG.A.P.; North American Meat Institute; Red Tractor Farm Assurance Scheme (standards), VPF (Viande de Porc Française). ed lent t • Farming systems that provide for behavioural freedom without compromising health can be described as having higher welfare potential.
+Whilst it is essential to set high standards through input requirements, it is also important to monitor welfare outcomes (such mortality, disease, lameness, injuries and the occurrence of normal abnormal behaviours) to assess the overall performance of the system Examples of higher welfare schemes include: Animal Welfare Approx AEBEA levels A, B, C (France), Better Animal Welfare (Denmark); Better Leven; Certified Humane; European Organic Certification; Global Al Partnership (GAP 5-Step); KRAV; Neuland; Soil Association Organic; RSPCA Assured; Red Tractor Enhanced Welfare and Free-range; Lab Rouge (for poultry, but not pigs). and em. ved; er nimal Companies may have developed their own higher welfare standard that they audit their suppliers against.
+Where this is the case, we need clear description of how the company standard compares to the relevant basic or higher welfare assurance standards outlined above order for points to be awarded. ed a If companies audit against other voluntary schemes that claim to incorporate animal welfare components but without specifying there. n, they will typically not receive any point, unless they provide a clear description of the farm animal welfare requirements of such standards.